What is a custom domain email, and why do you need one?

 What is a custom domain email?

-Benefits of using a custom comain email
+Benefits of using a custom domain email

-• Improves deliverability by authenticating your domain
+• Improve deliverability by authenticating your domain

-• Looks more professional and branded
+• Look more professional and on-brand

-• Enables DKIM, SPF, and DMARC authentication
+• Enable DKIM, SPF, and DMARC authentication

 Drawbacks of Sending from a Free Email Address

-• Emails being flagged as spam or blocked entirely
+• Emails being flagged as spam or blocked

-• Inability to authenticate your domain
+• Inability to authenticate your sending domain

-• Daily sending limits on Flodesk
+• Daily sending limits in Flodesk

-• Reduced trust and professionalism
+• Reduced trust and credibility

 • Long-term damage to your sender reputation

-• Messages going to spam folders
+• Emails to land in spam folders

-• Damage to your sender reputation
+• Ongoing damage to your sender reputation

 Recommended next steps